opentensor/developer-docs/docs/subtensor-nodes/index.md

 A subtensor node is different from a Bittensor neuron.
 A Bittensor neuron is either a subnet validator node or a subnet miner node&mdash;it exists in a subnet, and it does not contain blockchain database.
 :::

 Normally, a node in Bittensor blockchain must always be synchronized to the latest blockchain ledger state.
 Such a blockchain node accomplishes this by holding a copy of the entire Bittensor blockchain database, from the genesis block all the way to the current block.
-However, holding an entire copy of blockchain ledger state, which is continously increasing in size, can be expensive.
+However, holding an entire copy of blockchain ledger state, which is continuously increasing in size, can be expensive.
 Hence, two types of nodes, a lite node and an archive node, are defined for subtensor, as below:

 ### Lite node